devbxnny/koipond-site/staff.md

                 combining programming and art to create interactive little worlds.
             </p>
             <p>
-                Koi Pond is where those interests come together—with a frankly unreasonable number of fish.
+                Koi Pond is where those interests come together with a frankly unreasonable number of fish.
             </p>
         </div>